loveencounterflow/mingkwai-ncr/README.md

 MKNCR = require 'mingkwai-ncr'
 ```

-There are, however, a few points to keep in mind:
+There are a few points to keep in mind:

 * `mingkwai-ncr` only works properly in tandem with `jizura-datasources` and `jizura-db-feeder`;